Sauerbruch chamber: First experiments on animals

 After a series of tests on rabbits and dogs, Sauerbruch proudly presented his apparatus to Jan Mikulicz-Radecki, the head of his clinic at the University of Breslau – but the presentation failed because of material error.
 Mikulicz-Radecki grew disappointed and discharged Sauerbruch from his hospital.
 But after continuing his research in a private hospital, Sauerbruch contacted Mikulicz-Radecki again and gained his approval for human trials.

 Operation on humans

 On 6 April 1904 Sauerbruch and Prof. Mikulicz presented an operation on the open thorax in a vacuum chamber, growing famous after succeeding, although the first patient, an old woman soon died.
 Nevertheless the second operation, performed on an opera singer, proved Sauerbruch's methods viable.

 The chamber was soon called "Sauerbruch chamber".
 Sauerbruch went to Greifswald and Marburg after the death of Professor Mikulicz and used this opportunities to further develop his method.
-As head of clinics in Zurich and later Munich, he built his final vacuum chamber after the First World War.
+As head of clinics in Zürich and later Munich, he built his final vacuum chamber after the First World War.